2025 ANNUAL EDUCATIONAL CONFERENCE EVENT INFORMATION

 4:35 pm – 5:00 pm: Palliative Care for the Patient with Critical Illness

-Speaker TBD - This speaker will discuss how palliative care teams can benefit the inpatient patients with advancing lung disease, the importance of advance care planning, and palliative care in the intensive care unit.
+B. Corbett Walsh, MD, MBE (UC Los Angeles) - This speaker will discuss how palliative care teams can benefit the inpatient with advancing lung disease, the importance of advance care planning, and palliative care in the intensive care unit.

 5:00 pm – 5:10 pm: Question and Answer